Danny Butterfield

-Daniel Paul Butterfield (born 21 November 1979) is an English former professional footballer and coach who is assistant head coach at EFL League One side Lincoln City.
+Daniel Paul Butterfield (born 21 November 1979) is an English former professional footballer and coach.

 Butterfield was born in Boston, Lincolnshire and played between 1997 and 2016 as a right back, and makeshift midfielder and centre back.
 He began his career as a youth with Grimsby Town where he remained for 6 years before joining Crystal Palace.
 He made 232 appearances for The Eagles before moving on to Charlton Athletic, Southampton, Bolton Wanderers, Carlisle United and Exeter City.
-Since retiring he has held various positions on the coaching staff at Southampton, Milton Keynes Dons and Macclesfield Town.
+Since retiring he has held various positions on the coaching staff at Southampton, Milton Keynes Dons, Macclesfield Town, Lincoln City and Eastleigh.

 Playing career

 Grimsby Town

 Butterfield was educated at Boston Grammar School in Boston, Lincolnshire.
 He was snapped up by Grimsby Town as a youngster, and was promoted to the club's first team setup midway through the 1996–1997 season.
 Butterfield was primarily used as a right back while at Blundell Park and made his first team debut in a 0–0 draw with York City on 9 September 1997.
 Butterfield went on to make eleven appearances in the 1997–1998 season, and scored his first senior goal in the club's 1–0 Football League Trophy victory over Hull City that season.
 Despite playing no part in either, Butterfield was among the winning squad who earned a double Wembley win that same season, triumphing in the Football League Trophy, as well as the Second Division play-off Final.

 As the seasons progressed, Butterfield became more and more involved in first team, and converted mainly to a makeshift centre half.
 He was part of the Grimsby team that defeated Liverpool 2-1 at Anfield in the League Cup in September 2001, at 0–0 Butterfield kept Grimsby on level terms by clearing an Emile Heskey header off the line.

 At the end of the 2001–02 season, Butterfield decided against a new contract and moved to Crystal Palace.
 In his five years at Grimsby Town from 1997 to 2002, Butterfield featured 124 times in the League, scoring 3 times playing all but one of his seasons with the Mariners in the second tier of English football.
 He played under three different managers, Alan Buckley, Lennie Lawrence and Paul Groves.